rebcabin/tangledown/README.md

     unittest.main()
 ```

-Don't evaluate this cell, you'll get a syntax error because the `block` tag is not valid Python until after tangling.
+Don't evaluate that cell, you'll get a syntax error because the `block` tag is not valid Python until after tangling.
 I could make it a raw block, which never evaluates, but I want syntax coloring of the Python portion.

 ## IMPORTANT FOR JUPYTEXT USERS